 Can I Use a Beignet Mix?

 Yes, you sure can.
 If you live in New Orleans, you can buy Cafe Du Monde’s mix and make these sweet treats at home using the instant flour mix.

 How Many Calories Are in Beignets?

-My beignets are only 402 calories per serving (about 5 perserving), which is much lower calories than Cafe Du Monde’s in New Orleans.
+Each beignet is only 58 calories, which is much lower calories than Cafe Du Monde’s in New Orleans.